ghezel1995/creative-boot/README.md

 # creative-boot
-This site made with HTML,CSS,Bootstrap this is pure bootstrap and without any js code
+This site is made with HTML, CSS, and Bootstrap.
+It is built entirely with Bootstrap and contains no JavaScript code.
-A simple and easy site for develop...
+A simple and easy site for development.
-Enjoy.
+Enjoy!